 Their suites offer fully stocked kitchens, bedrooms and feature gas fireplaces for some added coziness after a long day of exploring!
 Of course, all rooms include free wireless internet access.

 Parking is complimentary at the Moose Hotel and Suites and if you happen to have an electric car, there are four Tesla charging stalls for guest use.
 The hotel is also pet-friendly!

-This four-star hotel property features the Meadow Spa and Pools with ten treatment rooms, private outdoor hot pool, and a beautiful indoor swimming pool.
-Their exercise room is located on the 3rd floor and if you head up to the rooftop you can experience the hot pools while taking in views of the Canadian Rocky Mountains.
+This fabulous hotel property features the Meadow Spa and Pools with ten treatment rooms, private outdoor hot pool, and a beautiful indoor swimming pool.
+Their exercise room is located on the third floor and if you head up to the rooftop you can experience the hot pools while taking in views of the Canadian Rocky Mountains and downtown Banff.

-The hotel is located right in the downtown area so a short walk will take you where you need to go or you can make use of the complimentary Roam bus passes.
+The hotel is located right in downtown Banff, so a short walk will take you where you need to go or you can make use of the complimentary Roam bus passes.
 Despite the busy location, the hotel is peaceful and reminiscent of a secluded hunting cabin.
-A great mix of modern luxury and secluded charm.
+A great mix of modern luxury and charm.

 Getting there is easy: Take the TransCanada Highway West towards Banff.
 Take the first Banff exit and turn left at the stop sign.
 This will put you on Banff Avenue, the hotel will be about 5 minutes from the exit.
 Brewster Express is a great way to get around, too, instead of renting a car.